-Many of the global expressions of devotion to Jesus’s mother, the Virgin Mary, include shrines across the world.
-For American and particularly Hispanic Catholics, special reverence is often afforded to the Virgin of Guadelupe, Mary’s manifestation as an indigenous Madonna on the hill of Tepeyac in Mexico, who is considered Patroness of all the Americas.
+Global devotion to Jesus’s mother, the Virgin Mary, includes shrines across the world.
+For American and particularly Hispanic Catholics, special reverence is often afforded to the Virgin of Guadalupe, Mary’s manifestation as an indigenous Madonna in Mexico, who is now considered Patroness of all the Americas.